-In recognition of the variety of early learning environments and needs across the county, the ELF workgroup, based on findings from the 2018 Early Learning Facilities Development Proposal137 and the Facilities Needs Assessment for ECEAP Expansion report, 138 recommended three ELF investment strategies.
+In recognition of the variety of early learning environments and needs across the county, the ELF workgroup, based on findings from the 2018 Early Learning Facilities Development Proposal and the Facilities Needs Assessment for ECEAP Expansion report, recommended three ELF investment strategies.

-Based on feedback from the King County Children and Families Strategy Task Force as well as youth development advocates, 139 the workgroup recommends investing in early learning facilities that have multipurpose potential in order to contribute to the creation of vibrant community hubs.
+Based on feedback from the King County Children and Families Strategy Task Force as well as youth development advocates, the workgroup recommends investing in early learning facilities that have multipurpose potential in order to contribute to the creation of vibrant community hubs.
 Multipurpose facilities could be used by the community after regular child care hours for workshops and other social services.
-For example, Family Friend and Neighbor (FFN)140 caregivers may be able to access opportunities such as Play and Learn groups.
-School-age children may be served through Out of School
+For example, Family Friend and Neighbor (FFN) caregivers may be able to access places where need is greatest, and reduce disparities.
+This approach often results in geographic service distribution that reflects more intensive services in areas where people with fewer socioeconomic resources reside."

-135 This principle reflects an intentional commitment to improving the quality of child care services across the region, rather than a singular focus on expanding access.
+&lt;sup>135 This principle reflects an intentional commitment to improving the quality of child care services across the region, rather than a singular focus on expanding access.

-136 Sound Transit (2017).
+&lt;sup>136 Sound Transit (2017).
 Central Puget Sound Regional Transit Authority: Schedule of Sources and Uses of Funds by Subarea, p.
 4-5.
 [LINK]

-137 3SI and Early Learning Facilities Stakeholder Group (2018).
+&lt;sup>137 3SI and Early Learning Facilities Stakeholder Group (2018).
 Early Learning Facilities Development Proposal.
 [LINK]